 Traditionally in China, all children were considered “one year old” at birth and then would age by one year at the lunar new year and on each lunar new year thereafter.
 So the fact that Blossom’s true age was a little “off” from her celebrated birthday actually seemed to pay homage to her Chinese heritage.

-When the orphanage officials brought Blossom in to meet us, her Mama and Baba, for the first time, my immediate reaction was “Oh my God, she’s only two!”
+When the orphanage officials brought Blossom in to meet us—her Mama and Baba—for the first time, my immediate reaction was “Oh my God, she’s only two!”
 Our information had told us she was four-and-a-half, but she was a little peanut and didn’t look older than two.
 I panicked a bit, because as parents of two other children, we weren’t really expecting to go all the way back to the toddler stage.
 However, soon after interacting with her, we could see that she was no toddler.
-For example, she could tie her shoes—and we could tell that she was quite clever in making little remarks (even though they were in Chinese and we couldn’t understand anything she was saying).
-We asked the orphanage director how confident he was in the age he had assigned to her and he responded, “She’s four alright—four going on eight!” (referring to her precociousness).
+For example, she could tie her shoes—and we could tell that she was quite clever in making little verbal remarks (even though they were in Chinese and we couldn’t understand anything she was saying).
+We asked the orphanage director how confident he was in the age he had assigned to her, and he responded, “She’s four alright—four going on eight!” (referring to her precociousness).

 So we had no medical reason to change her birthdate—and I had another more important reason to keep it.
 With an older “waiting child,” the rules are different than for adopting a typical international baby, thus I had been inquiring into Blossom’s adoption availability, only to be told another family was working on adopting her.
-For whatever reason, they decided not to proceed and the day the orphanage called to tell me that she was available to us was the same date as her assigned birthday.
-So, you see, on that day she was “born” into our family as our next daughter, so in my heart her birthday has always seemed appropriate.
+For whatever reason, the other couple decided not to proceed, and the day the orphanage called to tell me that she was available to us was on her assigned birthday.
+So, you see, on that day she was “born” into our family as our next daughter.
+So in my heart her birthday has always seemed appropriate.